qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   # GUI has to be integrated
   tabGui.insertTab( 1, gui, "Configurations" )

-The above example is taken from the QGIS source :qgissource:`code
+The above example is taken from the QGIS source :source:`code
 <src/providers/postgres/qgspgnewconnection.cpp#L42>`
 The second parameter of the GUI constructor refers to data provider type.
 The parameter is used to restrict the compatible :term:`Authentication Method`\s with